Tympanoplasty

 Overview of Treatment

-Tympanoplasty is a surgical procedure used to repair abnormalities of the middle ear structures, primarily targeting tympanic membrane perforations, ossicular chain damage, or hearing loss caused by chronic otitis media.
-This surgery reconstructs the anatomical structures of the middle ear to restore sound conduction, improve hearing, and prevent recurrent infections.
-Techniques include tissue grafting and ossicular chain replacement, suitable for patients with middle ear diseases unresponsive to medication.
+Tympanoplasty is a surgical procedure used to repair structural abnormalities of the middle ear, primarily targeting perforations of the tympanic membrane, damage to the ossicles, or hearing loss caused by chronic otitis media.
+This surgery reconstructs the anatomy of the middle ear to restore sound conduction, improve hearing, and prevent recurrent infections.
+Techniques include tissue grafting and ossicular chain reconstruction, suitable for patients with middle ear diseases unresponsive to medication.

 Types and Mechanisms of Treatment